3. Elaborate the YAML for the CIF, using ready-made files#

 seed: True

-is used for surface data, other types are also available, as described in the standard data vector.
+The concs component is used for surface data; other types are available as described in the standard data vector.

-Here, an example is given for surface observations with the matching yaml and a python code to generate a monitor.nc file with one observation.
+Below is an example for surface observations, including the matching YAML snippet and a Python script to generate a minimal monitor.nc file.

 concs: